Aussie Gold Hunters

 “a reality TV show that has quite literally damaged the hobby and business of prospecting and mining for gold due to it’s fantasy content.”

 You will often hear that education is the key – and the more you learn, the more this becomes obvious.
 The more you learn, the more likely you are to find gold in most places as “they (those before you) never got it all” – as they say.
+The gold you find is always hard worked for with that literal one-in-a-million finding something substantial.

 Each state has different regulations and licensing requirements, the onus is on you.
 Here is what you can expect from some of Australia’s more rewarding states that have access for the avid gold prospector.

-Victoria (Golden Triangle)
+LOCATION: Victoria (Golden Triangle)

 Limited forest means a slowly depleting fixed area with strict boundaries.
 As they say, all the easy gold has long gone now and we are also seeing people come into the bush raking, digging and illegally working the land leaving quite literally a mess for those who follow.
 Ad to that an increase in “fence jumpers” and the sentiment from local land owners towards prospector is rapidly decreasing.

 Next we see massive areas, sometimes multiple football field sizes, totally raked clean destroying the forest floor micro systems and making the ground look barren.
-They are left that way with unfilled holes everywhere – whether they are digging trash of gold, didn’t matter to them – just they end result of greed.
+They are left that way with unfilled holes everywhere – whether they are digging trash or gold, didn’t matter to them – just they end result of greed.

 Victoria’s Golden Triangle region is word-famous for the large sizes, purity, and quantities of gold nuggets found within the area.
 It continues to yield significant finds even at the present times, and it is perhaps, one of the better known Victorian gold-bearing areas frequented by prospectors with modern gold metal detectors.
+But there isn’t an endless supply of gold “re-growing” every year.
+Anything in the depth range of a detector is quickly disappearing.

 The Welcome Stranger Nugget is the largest solid gold nugget found in on Earth.
 It was dug up near the town of Dunolly in Victoria, Australia back in 1869.
+(Dunolly said: Dun Ow ly).
+Now a small town with little in the way of a township and limited amenities though not to far from larger towns (Maryborough).

 Now this isn’t to totally discourage the keen gold prospector – regulars and professionals have been known to collect around $100-$200 daily at a “reasonable consistency” – so comparable to an average weekly wage – no, not a top of the town income.